montydoesgames/3AIR-Community-Jukebox/README.md

 4: Use the template sprite in the template folder to add the jukebox sprite and put it in your fork's sprites folder, and add the song to the audio_replacements.json file

-5: Make a Pull Request to merge this repository and your fork
+5: Make a Pull Request to merge this repository and your fork.
+If you don't know how, see [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)

 6: Wait for approval